Bagby Hot Springs

 The trail crosses a footbridge over Nohorn Creek and launches into a magnificent ancient forest of big Douglas firs and red cedars.
 In April and May look here for yellow clusters of Oregon grape blossoms and a variety of white blossoms: vanilla leaf, 3-petaled trillium, and bunchberry.
 In autumn, vine maple leaves become red pinwheels.

-f you keep right at the log cabin, you’ll follow the Bagby Trail through a meadowed picnic area.
+If you keep right at the log cabin, you’ll follow the Bagby Trail through a meadowed picnic area.
 After 0.2 mile, a side trail to the right descends to eight riverside campsites.
 Shortly thereafter the Bagby Trail passes Shower Creek Falls—a thin, 50-foot cascade that some people use for a quick cold shower after their hot bath.

 If you continue up the Bagby Trail you’ll enter the Bull of the Woods Wilderness, leave the river, and cross eight small side creeks.
 After hiking 6 miles from the hot springs (and gaining 1800 feet), you can take a spur trail to the right, climbing 0.2 mile to a campsite at forest-rimmed Silver King Lake.
+This entire route burned in 2021, however, and may not reopen until 2024.